 Management and boards have a legal obligation to generate a return on all assets, including data assets.
 Hence doing nothing is not an option.

-However to unlock value, companies need to recognize that while data has the potential to deliver significant economic returns, data monetization comes with significant costs – and risk.
+However to unlock value, companies need to recognise that while data has the potential to deliver significant economic returns, data monetization comes with significant costs – and risk.
 What seems like a highly valuable data lake can quickly become a quicksand pool of unexpected costs, lower returns and larger risks than expected.

 It is essential that companies start the data monetization journey by building business cases that include an objective, evidence backed understanding of the potential economic value of the data to be employed via the specific business case; the potential costs involved and the potential risks to build an accurate Return on Investment Model.